lucacrippa88/watson-telegram-bot/README.md

 This tutorial will show you how to create a simple web-based interface for your Virtual Assistant and alternatively a Telegram Bot connected to Watson Assistant.
 All other technical activities are based on the native Node-RED flow interface.

-## Tutorials
+## Tutorial

-### Steps
+### Basic Telegram Watson Assistant integration

 Follow these steps to complete the tutorial.

 #### Step 1 - Create a bot on Telegram
-Search \@BotFather on Telegram search bar and enter the name of the bot.
-Then, save the token string to use it later.
+- Search \@BotFather on Telegram search bar and enter the name of the bot
+- Then, save the token string to use it later

 #### Step 2 - Create a Node-RED application
-Select Node-RED Starter boilerplate on IBM Cloud catalog.
-Enter needed data and click create.
-You should protect your app with a username and password: you can do so by filling the form once the app is started.
+- Select Node-RED Starter boilerplate on IBM Cloud catalog
+- Enter needed data and click create
+- You should protect your app with a username and password: you can do so by filling the form once the app is started

 #### Step 3 - Install Telegram nodes on Node-RED
-Once you are in the main RED dashboard of your app, click in install tab and search for telegram.
-Then install "node-red-contrib-telegrambot".
+- Once you are in the main RED dashboard of your app, click in install tab and search for telegram
+- Then install "node-red-contrib-telegrambot"

 #### Step 4 - Use Telegram nodes
-Enter /watson as command to activate the "Telegram receiver" node.
-Then, add the bot created by inserting the name and the token.
-Then connect "Telegram receiver" to "Telegram sender" node.
+- Enter /watson as command to activate the "Telegram receiver" node
+- Then, add the bot created by inserting the name and the token
+- Then connect "Telegram receiver" to "Telegram sender" node

 Note: to start interacting with your bot, type /start, then type /watson and your sentence.